 There are two main types of business liability insurance, general liability insurance and professional liability insurance.
 Almost every business needs one or both types of coverage.
 Fortunately, both are available as short-term liability insurance policies.

 Both general liability insurance and professional liability insurance will provide for your legal defense and the settlement of claims if your business gets sued.

-Pro tip: If you have any staff or contractors who work with you, they are not covered under your liability insurance policy.
-Instead, subcontractors need to be added as Additional Insureds, and you’ll need a workers’ compensation policy to cover your staff.
+Pro tip: Liability insurance does not cover your employees or contractors who work with you.
+Instead, you must add subcontractors as Additional Insureds to your policy, and you’ll need workers’ compensation to cover your staff.

 Short-term liability insurance may be the most affordable way for many businesses to make sure they have coverage only when it’s needed and not a minute more.
 And where can you get short-term liability insurance?
 At Thimble, of course.

 Thimble specializes in making insurance simple, scalable, and flexible.
 You might call it our mission.
 We know that you need to move fast to get ahead in business.
 So we offer quick-thinking insurance that puts you in control as you grow.